Altium-Designer-addons/scripts-libraries/Scripts - PCB/QuickSilk/README.md

 - "Normal" placement will orient the text at 0° relative to the component's zero orientation
 - "Orthogonal" placement (ALT key) will orient the text at 90° relative to the component's zero orientation
 - Designator/Comment will be normalized to be right-reading after it is manipulated

+## Select Violating Designators and Comments
+From the GUI, you may click on the clearance labels to select all visible designators or comments that currently violate the configured clearance.
+Clearance checking behavior is the same as is used for AutoMove
+- For example, clicking on "Component Bodies" with a clearance value of 8 mils will select all designators or comments that are within 8 mils of any component body outline (does not follow actual CAD contours, just overall model bounding rectangle)
+- Clearance mode is always "All Objects"

 ## Mass modification of Autopositioned Designators and Configuration of AutoMove Clearance (GUI)
 - Accessed by launching `_GUI` or `TweakDesignators` script procedure
 - Moves by a fixed or automatically-determined movement amount toward the owner component.
 Automatic movement works by moving it in the autoposition-derived direction until it hits (with some hard-coded clearance constants) a pad, silkscreen line, component body, etc.